George Lyon (golfer): Death and legacy

 Lyon died in Toronto, Ontario, in 1938 and was buried in Toronto's Mount Pleasant Cemetery.
 In 1955, Lyon was inducted into Canada's Sports Hall of Fame.
 In 1971, he was inducted into the Canadian Golf Hall of Fame.

 The Golf Association of Ontario annually runs the George S. Lyon team championship for its men's club teams.

-His life and achievement as an Olympic Gold medalist are described in the 2016 book "Olympic Lyon" by Michael G. Cochrane.
+His life and achievement as an Olympic Gold medalist are described in the 2016 book Olympic Lyon: The Untold Story of the Last Gold Medal for Golf, by Michael G. Cochrane.

 In popular culture

 A fictionalized version of Lyon, portrayed by Kevin Jubinville, is a supporting character in "A Case of the Yips" (January 25, 2016), episode 11 of season 9 of the Canadian television period drama Murdoch Mysteries.
-The episode is set in 1903 -- Lyon mentions his planned upcoming trip to the 1904 Olympics in St. Louis.
+The episode is set in 1903—Lyon mentions his planned upcoming trip to the 1904 Olympics in St. Louis.
 A running gag through the episode is that as Lyon advises Detective Murdoch about golf, he is also a pushy insurance salesman, trying to talk Murdoch into buying a policy.